Quuxplusone/goodcook/md/goodcook.md

 > quite right for my dish.
 A non-stick pot would be good for this
 > recipe — it seems that no matter how often I "stir occasionally", I
 > always wind up with a cooked-on mess on the bottom of my pot.
+>
+> The original recipe calls for "2 cups of water", not beef stock.
+> If you use water, the filling may be soupier when fresh.
+After
+> refrigeration and reheating, you probably won't notice any difference.

 - 1 large onion, sliced
 - 1/3 cup shortening or oil